DraconicIribis/The_Aftermath_SDLGame/README.md

 Recap of the story:

 Artwork was made personally made except for the background, which is a .bmp ripped from google images.

+Extra thanks goes to Professor Burch, who was the amazing professor of the course.